 - Completion of at least 12 semester hours of graduate coursework in another UALR graduate program or graduate program from another regionally accredited college or university with a cumulative GPA of at least 3.0 and no grade lower than a B.

-- Upon admittance the candidate must select two of the four content areas in Middle Childhood – Math, Science, English Language Arts and/or Social Studies.
+- Upon admittance the candidate must select one of the four content areas in Middle Childhood – Math, Science, English Language Arts and/or Social Studies.

 Licensure and Field Placement Requirements

 To be eligible for a provisional teaching license in Arkansas, students enrolled in the program must meet the following criteria: